 (hazard ratio 0.317 is reported in STATA)

 *(When using cox regression command in STATA, it reports the exponentiated values)

+Total: 5

 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?

 We can perform a F-test or Chi-square test to test if there’s non-linear relationship between variables (We used the dummy variables, but our main interest is always the association between instantaneous rate of death and .LDL level).
 Null Hypothesis: There’s no non-linear relationship between instantaneous rate of death and .LDL level.
 Alternative hypothesis: There is a non-linear association between instantaneous rate of death and LDL level.
 According to the result provided by STATA, p-value of the test is 0.3988 > 0.05.
 Thus, we failed to reject the null hypothesis which means we cannot say there exists a non-linear relationship between instantaneous rate of death and LDL level.
 So our model is good.
+Total: 5

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.